NguyenDevs/Sudden-Death/README.md

 - **Physic EnderPearl** EnderPearl will have physical properties like bounce, friction.
 - **Snow Slow:** Players without specific boots are slowed on snow.
 - **Stone Stiffness:** Punching stone deals damage to players.
+- **Whisper of the Desert:** Husk has a chance to emerge from the ground in barren biomes, attacking and weakening the player.

 ## Events
 - **Blood Moon:** Nights may turn red, increasing player damage taken and slowing them; monsters gain speed, strength, and resistance.